iwilfried/Flutter-Flashcards-Portrait-eBook-Test/docs/environment.md

 - Windows PowerShell 5.0 or newer (this is pre-installed with Windows 10)
 - Git For Windows

-### Installing Flutter SDK
+### Installing Chocolatey

-On windows, the easiest way to install Flutter is via the package manager <strong>Chocolatey</strong>.
+>?
+On windows, the easiest way to install Flutter is via the package manager Chocolatey.

-With PowerShell, you must ensure Get-ExecutionPolicy is not Restricted.
+<p>With PowerShell, you must ensure Get-ExecutionPolicy is not Restricted.

-Now run the following command in Windows Powershell
+Run the following command in Windows Powershell</p>

 ```
 C:\>Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))